Reaksa-git/Cryptography_project/README.md

 •	PBKDF2: Converts a password into a strong AES key.
 •	IV/Nonce: Ensures identical passwords do not produce identical ciphertexts.
 •	JSON Storage: Stores encrypted entries.

+⚙️ Installation & Setup (Important)

+Follow these steps exactly to avoid errors.

+Step 1: Verify Go Installation go version

+Output should show Go 1.22 or later.

+Step 2: Enable Go Modules (Important on Windows) go env GO111MODULE

+If it is off, enable it:

+setx GO111MODULE on

+Restart the terminal after running this command.

+Step 3: Install Dependencies

+From the project root directory:

+go mod tidy

+This command:

+Downloads golang.org/x/crypto

+Fixes missing or unused dependencies

+Generates go.sum

+Step 4: Build the Project (Optional but Recommended) go build .

+If no error appears, the environment is correctly set up.